GSA-TTS/tts-tech-operations/README.md

 ## Overview

 TTS Tech Portfolio oversee/manage/coordinate everything technology-related that cuts across TTS, or anything technology-related that will affect TTS from the outside.
+We provide all the things that allow TTS staff to get their jobs done at the highest quality level.

+Rather than try to exert control over everything technology at TTS, we focus instead on protecting, streamlining, and enabling our staff and systems, and doing so in an empathetic, transparent way.

 ## How we operate